Science & Global Security

-The Program on Science and Global Security (SGS), based at Princeton University’s Woodrow Wilson School of Public and International Affairs, has carried out research and policy analysis and education and training in nuclear arms control and nonproliferation for more than three decades.
+The Program on Science and Global Security (SGS), based at Princeton University’s Woodrow Wilson School of Public and International Affairs, has carried out research and policy analysis and education and training in nuclear arms control and nonproliferation for more than four decades.

 SGS has developed the analytical basis for policy initiatives within several important areas:

 - Reducing the danger from nuclear weapon materials

 - Nuclear threat reduction in South Asia and the Middle East

 - Improving biological security with respect to dual-use biotechnology and naturally occurring disease

 - Space security

 The Program provides training opportunities for post-doctoral and senior scientists interested in science and security policy.
 It has helped train technical nuclear arms control and nonproliferation researchers in Russia, China, India and Pakistan and facilitated the establishment of counterpart programs in China and Russia.
 The resulting network over the years has allowed the Program to contribute to the nuclear policy debates in a number of countries.